A collection of excerpts containing chronologically issued answers to some of the questions submitted by individual believers and institutions

 It is not possible to shorten the period of waiting as this is a provision of the Kitáb-i-Aqdas.

-- The Universal House of Justice (Letter from the Universal House of Justice, dated July 18, 1976; compilation: ‘Developing Distinctive Baha’i Communities’, prepared by NSA of USA, 1998 edition)
+- The Universal House of Justice (From a letter dated July 18, 1976; compilation: ‘Developing Distinctive Baha’i Communities’, prepared by NSA of USA, 1998 edition)

 9/19/2021